google/closure-builder/README.md

 - `license` Additional license header file which will be include as header to the compiled files
 - `debug` If true display additional debug informations
 - `trace` If true display additional trace informations
+- `externs` Additional JavaScript externs for the compiler

 ##### Options #####
 The following options are available for the closure and soy compiler: